2015 Hazard Mitigation Assistance Guidance and Addendum:

-FY 2013 HMA Unified Guidance, issued July 2013, is the official guidance for all HMA programs; including Hazard Mitigation Grant Program (HMGP), Pre-Disaster Mitigation (PDM), and Flood Mitigation Assistance (FMA).
+FY 2013 HMA Unified Guidance, is applicable to projects and grant rounds prior to February 27, 2015, for all HMA programs; including Hazard Mitigation Grant Program (HMGP), Pre-Disaster Mitigation (PDM), and Flood Mitigation Assistance (FMA).

-NEW POLICY: Eligibility of Major Flood Risk Reduction Measures under the Hazard Mitigation Assistance (HMA) Programs
+Eligibility of Major Flood Risk Reduction Measures under the Hazard Mitigation Assistance (HMA) Programs:

 FEMA has released the below policy regarding the eligibility of Flood Risk Reduction Measures under the Hazard Mitigation Assistance (HMA) Programs.